 Our cloud-based software runs our warehouse operations, gives our clients visibility over their stock and orders, and provides consumers with live online tracking.

 While we improve its features and performance throughout the year, peak season provides a new set of challenges.
-This year, we’ve upgraded the platform to cope with a much higher volume of orders concurrently, and improved page load times and self-service features for clients.
+In 2019, we upgraded the platform to cope with a much higher volume of orders concurrently, and improved page load times and self-service features for clients.

-We’ve also upgraded the hardware we use to connect to the system internally – from new WiFi connections and networks, to new PCs and packing desks, to new chargers for barcode scanners.
-This will improve our efficiency – and mitigate against downtime – throughout peak.
+We also upgraded the hardware we use to connect to the system internally – from new WiFi connections and networks, to new PCs and packing desks, to new chargers for barcode scanners.
+This improved our efficiency – and mitigated against downtime – throughout peak.

 While our Northampton fulfilment centre is close to major courier hubs and road, rail and air links, it doesn’t have the best of public transport services.

-To make sure our full-time team and seasonal recruits can all get to work, we’ve added new bike racks and 40 extra parking spaces this year.
-We’re also running minibus services across town, helping colleagues who are starting or finishing overnight shifts get to and from home.
+To make sure our full-time team and seasonal recruits can all get to work, we added new bike racks and 40 extra parking spaces in 2019.
+We also ran minibus services across town, helping colleagues who start or finish overnight shifts get to and from home.

-It’s become a James and James tradition to give a “survival kit” to everyone who works in the fulfilment centre at peak (pictured above).
+It’s become a James and James tradition to give a “survival kit” to everyone who works in the fulfilment centre at peak.
 It’s a busy time during chilly weather, so it’s important that we all stay warm and energised.

-This year’s kit features a few practical items – gloves, tissues, and hot and cold pads – as well as a few little luxuries – energy drinks, chocolate coins and a tot of spirit for Christmas Eve.
+2019’s kit featured a few practical items – gloves, tissues, and hot and cold pads – as well as a few little luxuries – energy drinks, chocolate coins and a tot of spirit for Christmas Eve.